Belly dance: Origins and history

 Belly dancing is believed to have had a long history in the Middle East.
 Several Greek and Roman sources including Juvenal and Martial describe dancers from Asia Minor and Spain using undulating movements, playing castanets, and sinking to the floor with "quivering thighs", descriptions that are certainly suggestive of the movements that are today associated with belly dance.
 Later, particularly in the 18th and 19th centuries, European travellers in the Middle East such as Edward Lane and Flaubert wrote extensively of the dancers they saw there, including the Awalim and Ghawazi of Egypt.

 In his book, Andrew Hammond notes that practitioners of the art form agree that belly dance is lodged especially in Egyptian culture, he states: "the Greek historian Herodotus related the remarkable ability of Egyptians to create for themselves spontaneous fun, singing, clapping, and dancing in boats on the Nile during numerous religious festivals.
 It's from somewhere in this great, ancient tradition of gaiety that the belly dance emerged."

+The courtly pleasures of the Umayyad, Abbasid and Fatimid caliphs included belly dancing, soirée and singing.
+Belly dancers and singers were sent from all parts of the vast empire to entertain.
+During this era of slavery in the Muslim world, these artists were often slaves.
+No free woman could perform in public due to the Islamic sex segregation, but female slaves were trained to entertain male guests in singing and other art forms, such as the qiyan slave artists, who became common during the era of slavery in the Umayyad Caliphate.
+During the era of slavery in Egypt, female slaves were trained in singing and dancing and given as gifts between men.

-In the Ottoman Empire, belly dance was performed by women and later, by boys, in the Sultan's palace.
+In the Ottoman Empire, belly dance was performed by women and later, by boys, in the sultan's palace.

-Social context
+Modern social context

+Despite belly dance commonly being known in the West as Arabic dance or Middle Eastern dance, much of the modern Arab world and Islamic Middle East considers it a highly disreputable art-form; in certain regions it is even outlawed.

-Belly dance in Egypt has two distinct social contexts: as a folk or social dance.
+Belly dance remains common in Egypt, where it has two distinct social contexts: as a folk or social dance.
 As a social dance, belly dance (also called Raqs Baladi or Raqs Shaabi in this context) is performed at celebrations and social gatherings by ordinary people (male and female, young and old), in their ordinary clothes.
 In more conservative or traditional societies, these events may be gender segregated, with separate parties where men and women dance separately.

 Historically, professional dance performers were the Awalim (primarily musicians and poets), Ghawazi.
 The Maazin sisters may have been the last authentic performers of Ghawazi dance in Egypt, with Khayreyya Maazin still teaching and performing as of 2020.

-Belly dancing is part of Egyptian culture, with tremendous influence on Arabic culture.
+Belly dancing is part of Egyptian culture, and is part of Arabic culture as a whole.

 Throughout the Middle East and the Arab diaspora, belly dancing is closely associated with Arabic music that is modern classical (known as "al-jadid").